vexide/website/src/content/blog/fall-update-24.md

 ## Target Spec Changes

-We've made some breaking changes to the target spec in order to support vexide 0.4.0's new math optimizations.
-This switches us to use LLVM's `armv7a-none-eabihf` target, as well as cleaning up a few relics from the `pros-rs` days.
+We've made some breaking changes to the `armv7a-vex-v5` target spec in order to support vexide 0.4.0's new math optimizations.
+This switches us to use LLVM's `armv7a-none-eabihf` target, as well as clean up a few relics from the `pros-rs` days.

 ## Runner